NequZ/FiveM-UCP-ACP/README.md

    - [ ] Language Folder so Owner can edit the Language Variables
    - [ ] Possibility to switch the Language on click
    - [ ] Config File Entry for Default Language

+7. Ticketsystem for Users & Staff Members
+   - [ ] Ticketpage for Users to create a Ticket
+   - [ ] Page for Staff Members to see created Tickets
+   - [ ] No Login required for Users, maybe a Contact Formular for Discord / Forum
+   - [ ] Different Ticket Departements ( 1st, 2nd, 3rd for example )

 More Stuff is coming Soon